 We realise it’s a big mission, and that we are in a race against time, but that’s the nature of the business and the beauty in working for a company like v2, everyone is passionate and driven to achieve the same goals.Unfortunately, the way that we are producing and consuming meat is unsustainable.
 We'll need two planets to sustain the growing population, which is predicted to hit 10 billion by 2050.

 How is your marketing team built?

-Andrew May is our Chief Growth Officer and he’s been with v2 from the start, then there’s about another 4 of us in the marketing team including a Snr Brand Manager and Marketing Coordinators.
-We outsource as we need it with regards to creative.
-We try to centralize most of the process related to trade marketing, brand management and digital.
-But as any other startup we do outsource components of the work.
+Andrew May is our Chief Growth Officer, and he’s been with v2 from the start, then there’s about another 4 of us in the marketing team, including a Snr Brand Manager and Marketing Coordinators.
+We outsource as we need it in regard to creative.
+We try to centralise most of the process related to trade marketing, brand management and digital.
+But as any other startup, we do outsource components of the work.

 How did the pandemic impact your industry and company?

 It helped us understand how small actions can make a big difference to the future of our planet, to sustainability in general or to our health.
 So Covid, if anything, has probably shown us what we can do to make a difference.

 As an Events Manager, unfortunately, I haven't been able to do much until now.